emxily/zero-to-100/README.md

 # Future Updates

-* Update planned at a later time
+* Update planned at a later time that includes error handling and refactoring

 # Version History
 *0.1